-The owner built an Italian-style vineyard building, with real stones, amazing wooden doors, and arches above hallways.
-At the center of the venue stands a large paved piazza where guests can seat and enjoy their glass of wine.
+The owner built an Italian-style vineyard building, with actual stones, amazing wooden doors, and arches above hallways.
+At the center of the venue, stands a large paved piazza where guests can seat and enjoy their glass of wine.
 In the middle of the piazza you can find a large fountain, such as you have in the south of Europe, in Mediterranean countries.
 The less we can say is that this winery in Pepin generate such a powerful atmosphere, that you forget you are in Wisconsin, USA.

 A Stunning Location Loved for Photos Sessions